AlexMunoz905/Python-Cisco-Backup/README.md

 ## Use case of this program

-The use case is that you are needing a backup of the saved configuration on your Cisco device.
+The use case is that you are needing a backup of the saved configuration on your routers or switches.

 ## Installation